Mosquito Borne Disease Prevention

 • Sleep under a mosquito bed net if your room doesn’t have air conditioning or screens, or if you're sleeping outdoors

-• Avoid unprotected sex if you or your partner have been in areas with Zika risk
+• Practice safe sex: use male or female condoms and avoid unprotected sex if you or your partner have been in areas with Zika risk

 Please see the Zika virus information video provided by the CDC: